UC Irvine Anteaters women's basketball: History

-Since beginning play in 1974, UC Irvine has (as of the end of the 2020-2021 season) an all-time record of 517–793.
-The Anteaters have won the conference tournament once (in 1995), with five losses in the tournament championship game (1984, 1985, 1997, 2021, 2022) UC Irvine hired Tamara Inoue as their new head coach for the 2016-2017 season.
-Inoue came to UC Irvine from New Mexico State where she was an integral member of the women's basketball staff from 2011-16.
-She spent her last two seasons as an associate head coach and also served as the interim Senior Woman Administrator in 2015-16.
+Since beginning play in 1974, UC Irvine has (as of the end of the 2020–21 season) an all-time record of 517–793.
+The Anteaters have won the conference tournament twice (in 1995 & 2024), with five losses in the tournament championship game (1984, 1985, 1997, 2021, 2022) UC Irvine hired Tamara Inoue as their new head coach for the 2016–17 season.
+Inoue came to UC Irvine from New Mexico State where she was an integral member of the women's basketball staff from 2011 until 2016.
+She spent her last two seasons as an associate head coach and also served as the interim Senior Woman Administrator in 2015–16.
 After taking over a team that won a total of 12 games at Irvine in the two seasons prior to her arrival, Inoue brought a renewed energy and mindset that paid off immediately.
-In 2017-18, just her second year as head coach and first with her own recruits, Inoue led the Anteaters to an 18-14 overall record and their first national postseason appearance since 1995.
+In 2017–18, just her second year as head coach and first with her own recruits, Inoue led the Anteaters to an 18–14 overall record and their first national postseason appearance since 1995.
 The 18 victories more than doubled their win total from each of the previous three campaigns.
-The ‘Eaters also saw a 12.5 game improvement from 2016–17, tying for the second-best turnaround in all of NCAA Division I. UCI, which was picked eighth in the Big West Preseason Poll, placed third in the regular-season standings at 10-6, marking its best conference finish since 2011-12.
+The ‘Eaters also saw a 12.5 game improvement from 2016–17, tying for the second-best turnaround in all of NCAA Division I. UCI, which was picked eighth in the Big West Preseason Poll, placed third in the regular-season standings at 10–6, marking its best conference finish since 2011–12.
 The Anteaters ended the year ranked first in the league and 13th in the nation with 11.1 steals per outing.
 They also established UC Irvine’s highest single-game scoring total in the NCAA Division I Championship era, and tied an overall school record, with 107 points vs. Cal Poly.
 Inoue’s group set the tone for the record-breaking campaign with a dramatic season-opening victory over Utah State.
-They erased a 13-point deficit over the final four minutes and capped the rally by sinking a half-court shot at the buzzer for an 87-84 win.
+They erased a 13-point deficit over the final four minutes and capped the rally by sinking a half-court shot at the buzzer for an 87–84 win.
 The game-winning play was featured at No. 1 on SportsCenter's Top-10 that evening.
 Inoue saw two of her student-athletes earn All-Big West accolades, highlighted by Jordan Sanders, who became just the second player in UCI history to be named the Big West Freshman of the Year.
-In 2018-19, Inoue guided the Anteaters to the third 20-win campaign in program history and the first since 1984-85.
-They had their best start ever at 7-0 with the seven consecutive victories tying UC Irvine’s third-longest win streak.
+In 2018–19, Inoue guided the Anteaters to the third 20-win campaign in program history and the first since 1984–85.
+They had their best start ever at 7–0 with the seven consecutive victories tying UC Irvine’s third-longest win streak.
 Their success did not go unnoticed as the ‘Eaters made their debut in the College Insider Mid-Major Poll and rose to as high as No. 15 in the nation.
 UCI went on to make its first appearance in the Big West Tournament semifinals in five years.
 As a team, the Anteaters finished among the top-25 in the nation in turnover margin (7th), turnovers forced (22nd), and steals (23rd).
 Individually, Andee Ritter broke the all-time school record in 3-pointers made and steals.
 She graduated as UC Irvine’s single-game (8), single-season (87), and career (202) leader in threes made.
 Jordan Sanders was named to the All-Big West First Team after ranking second in the conference and 23rd in the country with 20.3 points per game.
 In 2019-2020, the ‘Eaters tied for second in the Big West regular-season standings, which was their best conference finish in Inoue’s tenure.
-At 9-7, it was the third-straight year they were at or above .500 in league play.
+At 9–7, it was the third-straight year they were at or above .500 in league play.
 Lauren Saiki established a single-season school record with 215 assists and earned first-team All-Big West honors.
 Sophia Locandro also garnered honorable mention and All-Freshman Team recognition.